Personal tools

 Furthermore, the data science process helps to discover hidden patterns in both structured and unstructured raw data.
 This process helps turn problems into solutions by viewing business problems as projects.

-So let us understand in detail what is the data science process and the steps involved in the data science process.
 The six steps of the data science process are as follows:

 • Defining the problem